Project team and partners

 - Project teams must digitise (capture data associated with physical specimens, artefacts or paper records into electronic formats) and geo-reference at least one occurrence dataset (for example, specimen collections or observation records).
 Bonus points will be awarded for creating metadata about other undigitised collections, digitising checklists and collating any additional digitised sources of data (citizen science records, camera trap records, field reports and observations) into the focal database.

-- Target datasets must comply with the f Darwin Core data
+- Target datasets must comply with the Darwin Core data standard.

 - Datasets must be linked to a potential end user for additional points.
 Smaller datasets of strategic importance to end users will score more points than larger datasets with no end user.
 For example, a target dataset of freshwater snail specimens held in a museum could be linked to enhancing a national freshwater priority map produced by the Department of Environment.
 Written evidence from the end user to support this need will score additional points